SybilHerreraFoessel/FFPE-Visium-probe-design-Snakemake/README.md

 3) num_probe_pairs: 2  # Number of probe pairs to include for each sequence ID (maximum 3, as defined in part1)

+Additional modifications from the original pipeline:

+Parameters in the blast queries can be changed in both Snakefiles which allows for more flexibility and control:

+     evalue=10, # e-value threshold, default 10
+     word_size=11, #word size for alignment, default 11 reward=1, #score for a match, default 1 penalty=-2,  #penalty for a mismatch, default -2 task="blastn-short" #default blastn

 ##
 ![Rule Graph part1](Step1/rulegraph_part1.png)
 ![Rule Graph part2](Step2/rulegraph_part2.png)